tgracchus-zz/assetuploader/README.md

 ## Endpoints
 ### POST ​​/asset
 * **Description**:
-Creates a new asset with a random uuid and returns a url to put the asset in s3
+Creates a new asset with a random uuid and returns a url to put the asset in s3.
+It also adds a placeholder to final destination
 * **Body**:
 empty